Teaching Kids How to Be Grateful Through Activities

 Gratitude Improves Sleep

-Those who utilize a gratitude journal, writing down things that they are grateful for, reportedly sleep better and longer–especially when writing just before bedtime (2011 study published in Applied Psychology: Health and Well-Being).
+Those who write down things that they are grateful for in a gratitude journal just before bedtime reportedly sleep better and longer.
+(2011 study published in Applied Psychology: Health and Well-Being)

 Gratitude Improves Self-Esteem